altmattr/teaching/COMP3000 - Programming Languages/src/12_functions_part_two.md

 ## block not statement? <essay>
 question: |
     When we wrote the grammar for conditions and loops, the body was a `statement`, but here it is a `block`.
 Why?
 What would happen if it was done the other way?
 Get your code base up to date and try out a grammar that uses `statement` instead.
-answser: |
+answer: |
     Using `statement` supports single-statement bodies without curly braces.
 Who ever heard of a single-statement function without parenthesis?
 Well Scala does, and other expression based languages.
 You just are not used to it.
+It makes it harder to find the end of the function block and you do need to be careful, but I really like it.

 ## understanding the LoxCallable call for function <essay>
 question: |